Stewardship & Giving

 Chief Administrative Officer and Minister for Stewardship Karen Kraycirik (713-590-3338) can answer your questions or help you with any step in these processes.

 Without the Endowment, the Cathedral would be a very different place.
 The Endowment has supported the mission and ministries through good times and bad, and has played an integral role in the creation of several outreach facilities such as Omega House, COMPASS, New Hope Housing, and The Beacon.
 We have been able to stand on the shoulders of those who came before us, and those who come after us must be able to do the same.

 There are several ways to give to the Endowment.
 You may directly donate cash or securities, or you may include the Cathedral in your estate planning by joining the Bishop Richardson Society (see below).

 There are numerous ways to give to the support of the Cathedral beyond the programs listed above.
-If you wish to make a memorial donation, a contribution to a specific program, ministry or mission, or simply want to donate to the Cathedral’s ministry and mission in general, this can be handled in several ways.
-Please see our options and methods for giving or simply click on the button to the right to give online.
+If you wish to make a memorial donation, a contribution to a specific program, ministry or mission, or simply want to donate to the Cathedral's ministry and mission in general, this can be handled in several ways.
+Please see our options and methods for giving or simply give online.

 Stewardship at the Cathedral is not merely fundraising.

 It is a grateful response to God's many blessings.
 It is more than an annual EMC fund drive, a capital campaign, and a planned giving society, though to be sure those are extremely important in sustaining our ministries and mission.
 Becoming good stewards for us is centered in our baptismal covenant to seek and serve Christ in all persons.
 That covenant informs all that we do here at Christ Church Cathedral, steering us to find ways to express our profound gratitude for what God has done in our lives and locate ways to give back to the world he loves and redeems.